Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Further discussions

 \subsection{Removal of CDL Tensors}

-As suggested in Ref.~\cite{hauru2018GILT}, the accumulating error during coarse graining without GILT may be due to the accumulation of CDL tensors during the RG process (i.e., after vertical and horizontal graining steps, respectively), which consume all the bond dimension resources at the end.
+As suggested in Ref.~\cite{hauru2018GILT}, the accumulating error during coarse graining without GILT may be due to the accumulation of CDL tensors during the RG process (i.e., after vertical and horizontal graining steps, respectively), which consume all the bond-dimension resources at the end.
 To investigate this, we compare the spectrum $s^{(l)}_i$ of the transfer matrix between even and odd RG steps, normalized by the largest eigenvalue $s^{(l)}_0$.
-At odd RG steps, the coarse-grained region of each tensor is a 2:1 rectangle, compared to the square at even RG steps.
+At odd RG steps, the coarse-grained region of each tensor is a 2:1 rectangle compared to the square at even RG steps.
 Therefore, we expect $(s^{(odd)}_i)^2\approx s^{(even)}_i$ near the fixed point.
-However, for the fixed point of CDL tensor network, we expect $s^{(odd)}_i\approx s^{(even)}_i$. \figref{fig:CompareGILTEigs} shows the oscillation of eigenvalues of the transfer matrix between odd and even RG steps.
+However, for the fixed point of the CDL tensor network, we expect $s^{(odd)}_i\approx s^{(even)}_i$.
+Figure~\ref{fig:CompareGILTEigs} shows the oscillation of the eigenvalues of the transfer matrix between odd and even RG steps.
 Without GILT, the oscillation decays during the coarse-graining process, indicating that the tensor network behaves more like CDL tensors after coarse-graining.
-This result confirms GILT's capability to remove CDL tensors.
+This result confirms the capability of GILT to remove CDL tensors.